For Immediate Release

 SITI is deeply committed to the training and development of young and emerging artists as well as a continuing dialogue with established artists.
 SITI has redefined contemporary theater in the US through innovative approaches to actor training, collaboration and cultural exchange.
 Mary Overlie’s Viewpoint work deeply influenced Anne Bogart and the Company continues to teach an evolving form of Viewpoints, inspired, informed and rooted in Overlie’s work.
 The world renowned director Tadashi Suzuki was instrumental in the founding of SITI Company and continues to support SITI’s work and teaching.
 The direct lineage of SITI’s training with these pioneers has made Company members uniquely qualified to introduce artists to both of these essential and innovative techniques for nearly thirty years.

-SITI has traveled to 27 countries on 5 continents and created more than 47 productions, which have been presented at venues across the world.
-Widely known for highly innovative, physical productions that have ranged from new plays to original devised pieces to reinventions of classics, SITI has expanded the meaning of collaboration by creating work with Rachels, the Martha Graham Dance Company, Bill T Jones/Arnie Zane Dance Company, Ann Hamilton, Julia Wolfe and the Bang on A Can All Stars, and STREB Extreme Action.
-SITI has a forthcoming collaboration with Nine Years Theatre in Singapore in 2021.
+SITI has traveled to 27 countries on 5 continents and created nearly 50 productions, which have been presented at venues across the world.
+Widely known for highly innovative, physical productions that have ranged from new plays to original devised pieces to reinventions of classics, SITI has expanded the meaning of collaboration by creating work with Rachel’s, the Martha Graham Dance Company, Bill T Jones/Arnie Zane Dance Company, Ann Hamilton, Julia Wolfe and the Bang on A Can All Stars, and STREB Extreme Action.

 Press Contact: John Wyszniewski, Everyman Agency: firstname.lastname@example.org, 347-416-3881.